A Large and Diverse Arabic Corpus for Language Modeling: Corpora

 \subsection{Hadith Books}

-Hadith Books contains Hadith from the 9 sahih books scraped from \emph{islambook} website.
-There are total 62,169 Hadith where Sahih Bukhari has 7,008, Sahih Muslim has 5,362, Sunan Al-Tirmidhi has 3,891, Sunan al-Nasai has 5,662, Sunan Abu-Dawud has 4,590, Sunan Ibn Maja has 4,332, Musnad Ahmad ibn Hanbal has 26,363, Maliks Muwatta has 1,594 and Sunan al Darami has 3,367 Hadiths.
+It contains Hadith from the 9 sahih books scraped from \emph{islambook} website.
+There is a total of 62,169 Hadith where Sahih Bukhari has 7,008, Sahih Muslim has 5,362, Sunan Al-Tirmidhi has 3,891, Sunan al-Nasai has 5,662, Sunan Abu-Dawud has 4,590, Sunan Ibn Maja has 4,332, Musnad Ahmad ibn Hanbal has 26,363, Maliks Muwatta has 1,594 and Sunan al Darami has 3,367 Hadiths.